ece106/tomatocan/README.md

 2. Files To Check/Change/Create:

+DO NOT EVER EVER EVER PUT THESE FILES ON GITHUB!!!
+THEY WILL HAVE YOUR PASSWORDS IN THEM!!!

 * config/initializers/aakeys.rb:
     Create this file DO NOT CHANGE THE NAME (note that it is listed in .gitignore) & paste the following into it: